 As we have discussed and as described in your inspection contract, this is a visual inspection limited in scope by (but not restricted to) the following conditions:

-- Window mounted air conditioning units are not inspected. - The cooling supply adequacy or distribution balance are not inspected.
+- Window mounted air conditioning units are not inspected. - The cooling supply adequacy or distribution balance are not inspected. - The heat pump was operated in the cooling mode only.

 Insulation / Ventilation

 DESCRIPTION OF INSULATION / VENTILATION